Mathics3/mathics-development-guide/docs/installing.rst

 +++++++++++++++++++++++

 Here we will only describe OS package dependencies for Mathics3.
-For the front-ends, Mathics-Django or mathicsscript, see the install instructions in the specific github repositories.
+For the front-ends, Mathics-Django or ``mathicsscript``, see :ref`Install from the Mathics3 Github Organization` for specific github repositories.

 Debian/Ubuntu
 ~~~~~~~~~~~~~